MadStudioRoblox/ProfileService/docs/api.md

     Calling `Profile:Save()` when the `Profile` is released will throw an error.
     You can check `Profile:IsActive()` before using this method.

-## GlobalUpdates
+## Global Updates

-Global updates is a powerful feature of ProfileService, used for sending information to a desired player profile across servers, within the server or to a player profile that is not currently active in any Roblox server.
+Global updates is a powerful feature of ProfileService, used for sending information to a desired player profile across servers, within the server or to a player profile that is not currently active in any Roblox server (Kind of like [MessagingService](https://developer.roblox.com/en-us/api-reference/class/MessagingService), but slower and doesn't require the recipient to be active).
 The primary intended use of global updates is to support sending gifts among players, or giving items to players through a custom admin tool.
 The benefit of using global updates is it's API simplicity (This is as simple as it gets, sorry 😂) and the fact that global updates are pulled from the DataStore whenever the profile is auto-saved **at no additional expense of more DataStore calls!**

 Global updates can be `Active`, `Locked` and `Cleared`: